sharat87/prestige/docs/content/guides/templating.md

 previous examples), Prestige will notice the `Content-Type: application/json` header and just `stringify` the object for you before sending it on its merry way as the request payload.

+Additionally, this way of using an Javascript expression to build the body is also useful when you want to upload a file as part of the request.
+See our guide on the [File Bucket](./file-bucket.md) for more details.

 ## Conclusion

 This topic can be a bit daunting when you're new to Prestige, but I urge you to not completely ignore it.
 You can get by